Table of Content

 With much excitement, the festival is celebrated, quite like Thanksgiving in America.
 It is a significant opportunity because the state relies primarily on agriculture to produce an income, and profitable growth needs the sun.
 In Tamil, Pongal is also the dish prepared and means “boiling over or “spilling over,” suggesting wealth and prosperity.

-What is Pongal Festival ?
+Why is Pongal Festival Celebrated?

 Pongal is devoted to the Hindu Sun God, the Surya, to express gratitude to the Sun God for energy’s agricultural supply.
 It refers to Makara Sankranti, the harvest festival celebrated in India under several regional names.